New England Farmhouse Neutral Paint Color Scheme | Read the color story of this New England Farmhouse and how to discover the perfect neutrals.

 I knew immediately that I couldn’t “live with” the previous homeowner’s beige paint with a rag treatment (?) overlay in the kitchen, breakfast nook, and hallway.
 In my eagerness to cover up this look, I went to the paint store and picked out the first dark greige I could find.
 I couldn’t sand and get it up on the walls quickly enough… I don’t even have a photo of the results since it was before I blogged regularly about our home.
 Long story short, I somehow managed to make a room that already felt dark and (if I’m being painfully honest) dingy, even darker and dingier.

 After realizing I had made a mistake, I looked around the room and considered what I did and didn’t like.
 I liked the idea of a gray, but I wanted it to be more blue than brown.
-I wanted it to be lighter (almost white) rather than dark.
-I began to research, and my research led me to Benjamin Moore Gray Owl 2137-60 in satin.
+My preference was for it to be lighter (almost white) rather than dark.
+After some research, I found Benjamin Moore Gray Owl 2137-60 in eggshell.
 It has a definite aqua undertone, but it is such a pretty color.

 We decided to carry the Gray Owl through the kitchen, hallway, and mudroom as well.
 Benjamin Moore’s Simply White OC-117 in semi-gloss is a natural companion for Gray Owl.
 It has an ever-so-slightly cream undertone (although it’s still pretty light as far as whites go), which provides a contrasting warmth to the cool tones of Gray Owl.